KhronosGroup/Vulkan-Samples/samples/performance/subpasses/subpasses_tutorial.md

 -
 -->

-# Render Subpasses
+# Subpasses

 ## Overview

-Vulkan introduces the concept of _sub-passes_ to subdivide a single [render pass](../render_passes/render_passes_tutorial.md) into separate logical phases.
-The benefit of using sub-passes over multiple render passes is that a GPU is able to perform various optimizations.
+Vulkan introduces the concept of _subpasses_ to subdivide a single [render pass](../render_passes/render_passes_tutorial.md) into separate logical phases.
+The benefit of using subpasses over multiple render passes is that a GPU is able to perform various optimizations.
 Tile-based renderers, for example, can take advantage of tile memory, which being on chip is decisively faster than external memory, potentially saving a considerable amount of bandwidth.

 ## Deferred rendering

-The _Render Subpasses sample_ implements a [deferred renderer](https://en.wikipedia.org/wiki/Deferred_shading), which splits rendering in two passes:
+The _Subpasses sample_ implements a [deferred renderer](https://en.wikipedia.org/wiki/Deferred_shading), which splits rendering in two passes:

 * A geometry pass, where data needed for shading is written to the _G-buffer_ (depth, albedo, normals).
 * A lighting pass, where shading is performed using the information in the G-buffer.